How to Communicate Effectively With Your Instructor

 Communication is complicated, especially in a learning atmosphere where the classwork is 100% online.
 In order to help students and instructors communicate more effectively via technology, we have assembled a few tactics and tips for communicating efficiently and successfully.

 Each instructor has their own individual preferences about the following guidelines, so when in doubt, ask your instructor about their online communication preferences.

 We’re all on the same team

 Instructors want their students to succeed and learn course material, while students want to do well and get on to their post-graduate lives in their field.
 There are no perfect instructors or students here, but our goals are complementary.
 How can we accomplish these goals better together?

-In the technology-enabled communication age, it’s best to avoid some things:
+In the online communication age, it’s best to avoid some things:

 Don’t email your instructor for information already included in your syllabus.

 - A partial list of items that can be found in your syllabus includes course title and number, the instructor’s name, contact information, office hours, grading criteria, assignment descriptions, due dates, testing/exam dates, attendance policy, and late work policy.